benn-herrera/vku/README.md

       * Most of the lines are type aliases and switch cases.

 ### Types
-* Structs subclassed with default zero initialization
+* Info structs subclassed
-    * Info types automatically assign correct sType in construction
+    * Automatically assign correct sType in construction, zero initializes the rest.
     * Copy constructor and assignment operators safeguard sType value
+        * Copying to vku::FooInfo from partly initialized VkFooInfo preserves sType
 * Some utility functions take or return dimensions
   * If VKU_USE_GLM is defined glm vector types will be used
   * If not, simple structs defined.